 Similar to the measures to impose purpose limitation for Customer Data, Google has agreed to contractual measures to mitigate the data protection risks for Diagnostic Data.
 Google has agreed to become a data processor for the Diagnostic Data (service generated server logs and Telemetry data), the Support Data and the Account Data.
-The Privacy Amendment with SURF and SIVON amends the Google Cloud Privacy Notice in which Google lists different processing purposes for the Service Data.11 The Privacy Amendment states that Google may process the (broadly defined) Service Data as a processor for the agreed three processor purposes.
-The Privacy Amendment also includes an exhaustive list of 7 agreed further processing purposes, when Google is permitted to process some Diagnostic Data as a controller for its own legitimate business purposes, when necessary.
+The Privacy Amendment with SURF and SIVON amends the Google Cloud Privacy Notice in which Google lists different processing purposes for the Service Data.
+The Privacy Amendment states that Google may process the (broadly defined) Service Data as a processor for the agreed three processor purposes.
+The Amendment also includes an exhaustive list of 7 agreed further processing purposes, when Google is permitted to process some Diagnostic Data as a controller for its own legitimate business purposes, when necessary.
+The list of agreed legitimate business purposes is included in Table 1 above.